Sample Hyperliquid Policy rules

 #### Settings

-- **Transaction type**: "Allowance" and "Transfer"
+- **Transaction type**: "Transfer", "Allowance" and "Contract call"

 - **Recipient**: Hyperliquid (Arbitrum One) DApp option